 Bake on middle rack in preheated oven for a total time of 25 minutes, or a few minutes more, until golden and edges are brown and crispy.
 Don’t mix or stir the granola while baking.
 Half way through, at around 13 minutes, remove and turn the baking sheet around so that the front is in the back.
 Watch it closely so that it doesn’t burn.

-When baking time is done, for extra crispiness (option), turn off your oven heat and leave the granola in the oven with the door shut for another 15 to 20 minutes.
+When baking time is done, for extra crispiness, which I prefer, turn off your oven heat and leave the granola in the oven with the door shut for another 15 to 20 minutes.

 Take out and let the mixture cool completely in the sheet.
 It will continue to bake in the pan.